learn-co-students/python-classes-instances-data-science/README.md

 **Instantiate** means to bring a new object to life (off the assembly line).
 We instantiated a new ride when we invoked our class, `Ride()`, which made a new ride in our rideshare program.

-Each individual object produced from a class is known as an **instance** or instance object.
+Each individual object produced from a class is known as an **instance** or **instance object**.
 Our variable, `first_ride`, points to an `instance` of the ride class.
 We can be sure it is an instance of the Ride class by looking at the object we created.
-Above we printed `first_ride`, and we can see below that it says it is a `Ride object`.
-So, we know which class it comes from, the `Ride` class, and we know it is an instance since it says it is an `object`.
+Above we printed `first_ride`, and we can see that it says it is a `Ride object`.
+This tells us not only which class it comes from, the `Ride` class, but also that it is an instance since it says `object`.

-We can even see this more clearly by printing both the class and an instance of that class:
+We can see this distinction more clearly by printing both the class and an instance of that class next to one another:

 ```python